-Team at Visit Himalaya Treks believe that the major important thing about Nepal is our History culture and festivals.
+The team at Visit Himalaya Treks believes that the major important thing about Nepal is our History culture and festivals.
 We must not only follow the but also preserve them.
-Both as of for our identity and for our coming future.
+Both for our identity and for our coming future.
 We can share and say to the world where we belong and how we do it.
-As a informational resource center we have highlighted the major History of Nepal.
+As an informational resource center, we have highlighted the major History of Nepal.
 The Culture and Tradition we believe in.
 The festivals we celebrate in Nepal.

 THE ANCIENT HISTORY OF NEPAL

-Again after the democracy in 1951, the country was overruled by the King – monarchy called as Panchayat system.
+Again after the democracy in 1951, the country was overruled by the King – a monarchy called as Panchayat system.
 (The 1990 People’s Movement (Nepali: जनआन्दोलन (Jana Andolan)) was a multiparty movement in Nepal that brought an end to absolute monarchy and the beginning of constitutional democracy.

 THE NEPALESE CULTURE

-Cultural tolerance has been the quintessence of Nepalese way of life.
+Cultural tolerance has been the quintessence of the Nepalese way of life.
 Nepal remains one of the most peaceful multi-religious, multi–ethnic and multi-cultural countries in the world.
 The ethnic unity and religious harmony maintained by the Nepalese against such diversity are truly remarkable and have been acknowledged internationally.
 Undeniably, this plurality of cultures is what has given Nepalese society its vibrant and lively character.

 FESTIVALS AND CELEBRATION IN NEPAL